SWI-Prolog/plweb-blog/tabling-for-blackboard.md

     tables are _invalidated_ if the dynamic predicate changes and lazily re-evaluated when needed.
-If an intermediate node in this dependency graph evaluates to the old result, dependent tables are marked as valid again without recompution.
+If an intermediate node in this dependency graph evaluates to the old result, dependent tables are marked as valid again without recomputation.
 This feature is shared with XSB Prolog.
   - __Monotonic tabling__ deals efficiently with adding new clauses to dynamic predicates, provided the dependency is _monotomic_.
 This turns quadratic update times into linear behavior.
 It is unique to SWI-Prolog.